RCollins13/CNView/README.md

 ```
 **Usage Notes:**
 1. Several base-level options (such as ```returnData``` or ```plot```) are not wrapped by the Rscript implementation.
 To access those features, import the R function directly and run from the R command prompt.
+2. By default, CNView will randomly subsample an input matrix to include only 200 libraries (including those specified to plot).
+This is a useful parameter to reduce computational requirements (both memory and runtime) for large cohorts, but can be modulated with the ```-s```/```--subsample``` option.

 ---
 ##Example Usage